-When we remove this layer of the skin through exfoliation (and I mean any kind of exfoliation – scrubs, acids, peels, enzymes, etc.), we will be left with dehydrated skin.
+When we remove this layer of the skin through exfoliation (and I mean any kind of exfoliation – scrubs, acids, peels, enzymes, etc.), we will be left with dehydrated skin, creating our skin to become very dependent on moisturizers and creams in order to feel “normal”.
 Over my career, I can tell you that about 99% of the population has dehydrated skin, and as I learn more and more about the internal side of how the skin functions, I have come to understand why.

 While this top layer of dead skin cells is exposed to air and these cells do not actually hold water themselves, they do contain Natural Moisturizing Factors, which is the skin’s own natural mixture of humectants.
 Humectants are substances that draw water to themselves from the air.
 These substances, produced within the skin, are what enables the skin to stay hydrated on its own, so long as we don’t disrupt this natural processes.

 If you want hydrated, supple, glowing skin, it’s best that you stop exfoliating and allow your skin stay hydrated.